parcel-bundler/website/src/configuration/package-json.md

 #### `engines` / `browserslist`

-These top-level fields set the default value for `target.*.engines.browsers` and `target.*.engines`, respectively.
+These top-level fields set the default value for `targets.*.engines.browsers` and `targets.*.engines`, respectively.

 Specifies the [environment](/getting-started/configuration/#environments).
 {% sample %}